naikigai/naikigai/README.md

 - 👀 I’m interested in Rust , Go , Databases , Distributed Systems.
 - 🌱 I’m currently learning Database Design and Implementation along with other devs using a google group.
 - 💞️ I’m looking to collaborate on building anything in Rust.
-- 📫 How to reach me - Email abhi.codes10+0304-new@gmail.com
+- 📫 How to reach me - check my 'x' profile
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: ikigai means purpose in life.
 People who have ikigai tend to live longer and happier.